kaysalawu/azure-network-terraform/1-hub-and-spoke/1-hub-spoke-azfw-single-region/README.md

 ## Testing

 Each virtual machine is pre-configured with a shell [script](../../scripts/server.sh) to run various types of network reachability tests.
 Serial console access has been configured for all virtual machines.
-You can [access the serial console](https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/serial-console-overview#access-serial-console-for-virtual-machines-via-azure-portal) of a virtual machine from the Azure portal.

-Login to virtual machine `Hs11-spoke1Vm` via the serial console:
+Login to virtual machine `Vwan24-spoke1Vm` via the [serial console](https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/serial-console-overview#access-serial-console-for-virtual-machines-via-azure-portal):

 - On Azure portal select *Virtual machines*
 - Select the virtual machine `Hs11-spoke1Vm`